simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

 ..
 WARNING::

    Do not blindly drop ``rsync`` (or other) materials from the old Puppet server onto the new one.
-This is a breaking version and the required structures for these components may have changed.
+The required structures for these components may have changed.

 When you :ref:`ug-apply-certificates` you may wish to transfer client certs to the new server.
 If you are using the FakeCA and still wish to preserve the